Group Pairing

 Slaughter pairings are popular in knock-out tournaments.

-Slide pairing (a.k.a. cross pairing)
+Slide pairing (a.k.a. cross pairing or split and slip)

 Done by dividing the group of players, ordered from strongest to weakest, into two strength ordered sets, one containing the stronger players of the group, the other containing the weaker players of the group.
 The strongest player of the stronger set is paired with the strongest player of the weaker set.
 The next strongest player of the stronger set is paired with the next strongest player of the weaker set, till all players have been paired or there is only one player unpaired.